Frequently Asked Questions

 What happens when my printed books arrive?

-If, for example, the creator has ordered 1000 copies, Little Steps will receive 100 copies, the distributor will initially receive 200 copies (to be replenished as time progresses) and the remaining 700 copies will be sent to the creator to promote and sell to the public.
+If for example, the creator has ordered 1000 copies, Little Steps will receive 100 copies, the distributor will initially receive 200 copies (to be replenished as time progresses) and the remaining 700 copies will be sent to the creator to promote and sell to the public.
 All copies remain the property of the creator until sold.
+These figures are just suggestion and can be changed.

 Can I customise a package?